Variation of extremal length functions on Teichmuller space: Introduction

-Note that extremal length is a conformal invariant, while Weil-Petersson metric is defined by using hyperbolic geometry.
-Hence Theorem \ref{theorem:WP} gives some analytic characterization of the extremal length in Teichm\"uller space in terms of hyperbolic (Weil-Petersson) geometry.
+\end{theorem} Note that extremal length is a conformal invariant, while the Weil-Petersson metric is defined by using hyperbolic geometry.
+Hence Theorem \ref{theorem:WP} gives some analytic characterization of the extremal length functions on Teichm\"uller space in terms of hyperbolic (Weil-Petersson) geometry.